ownbee/bootstrap-grid-card/README.md

 ## Usage

-First of all, if you don't know how to use [booststrap grid system](https://getbootstrap.com/docs/5.0/layout/grid/), I strongly suggest you to read about it before continuing.
-This guide will not repeat that concept.
+First of all, if you don't know how to use [booststrap grid system](https://getbootstrap.com/docs/5.1/layout/grid/), I strongly suggest you to read about it before continuing.
+This guide will assume the reader has basic knowledge of bootstrap grids.

 Simple example configuration: